cztm/cztm/README.md

 #  Hi, I'm Chelyah ✨
-I like building things that sit at the intersection of code and people, from Chrome extensions to ML pipelines to dashboards that actually get used.
-My background’s in psychology, and I’m now a data scientist chasing projects that are both technically solid and socially useful.
-I love to tackle difficult challenges, navigate a fast-paced environment, and create meaningful change any way that I can.
+I started in psychology, studying how people think and behave.
+Now I’m a data scientist, chasing the same question with different tools: how do we use data to make life better?
+Sometimes that means privacy tools, sometimes health dashboards, sometimes machine learning pipelines, but always with a focus on projects that matter.

 🌱 Lately I’m diving into Databricks, data lineage & governance, and the fun (and scary) world of generative AI security.